Today’s Wonder of the Day was inspired by LANDON. LANDON Wonders, “how do cars fly in the future” Thanks for WONDERing with us, LANDON!

-One of those milestones that many children look forward to is getting their driver’s license.
-Although the day may yet be years away, many children can’t wait to grab the keys, slide behind the wheel, and hit the open road to embrace the freedom that comes with being able to drive yourself anywhere you want to go.
+Do you ever dream of getting your driver’s license?
+That day may be years away, but many children can’t wait!
+They look forward to grabbing the keys, sliding behind the wheel, and hitting the open road.
+For many, there’s nothing like the freedom that comes with being able to drive yourself anywhere you want to go.

-If you’ve thought much about what it’ll be like to drive someday, you might have also given some thought to what you’ll be driving.
-Will it be one of your parents' cars?
-Or maybe your first car is five, ten, or more years in the future.
+If you’ve thought much about what it’ll be like to drive someday, you might have also thought about what you’ll be driving.
+Your first car might be five, ten, or more years in the future.
 What will cars be like then?

 If you ask just about any adult you know, you’ll probably learn that most of them heard we’d have flying cars by now.
-After all, the cartoons of yesteryear seemed to promise that one day in the not-so-distant future, we’d all be pilots instead of mere drivers.
+After all, cartoons seemed to promise that one day in the not-so-distant future, we’d all be pilots instead of drivers.

-So what happened to the promise of flying cars?
-Ever since Glenn Curtiss (sometimes called the father of the flying car) first attempted to invent a flying car with his aluminum Autoplane (it never really flew), many people have tried to get the flying car off the ground.
+What happened to the promise of flying cars?
+Glenn Curtiss (sometimes called the father of the flying car) once attempted to invent a flying car with his aluminum Autoplane.
+However, it never really flew.
+Still, many people have tried to get the flying car off the ground since then.

 Unfortunately, flying cars have just never taken off.
 Will you see them in your day?
 Would you want to fly a car, or maybe a hovercraft?
 Maybe not.
 Maybe you’d rather have all four wheels firmly planted on the ground.

-Since we're having fun thinking about cars of the future, let's take a look at some of the technological advances you very well may see in a car in your future.
-Some of these technologies are already starting to make their way into current cars, while some others may be just ahead on the horizon.
+There may or may not be flying cars in the future.
+But there are other technological advances you very well may see someday.
+Many of these technologies are already starting to make their way into current cars.
+Others may be just ahead on the horizon.

-If your family travels on highways a lot, you may have noticed the driver using cruise control, which keeps the vehicle traveling at a steady speed automatically.
+If your family travels on highways a lot, you may have noticed the driver using cruise control.
+This keeps the vehicle traveling at a steady speed automatically.
 You do have to keep an eye out for slower traffic ahead, though.
 One day that might not be a worry.
-With adaptive cruise control, radar sensors in the front of the car will detect slower traffic and slow your vehicle to maintain a safe distance from other vehicles.
+With adaptive cruise control, radar sensors in the front of the car will detect slower traffic and slow your vehicle to keep a safe distance from other vehicles.

 When you do get around to learning to drive, one of the things you’ll learn is how to parallel park.
 This not-so-simple task is often the bane of driver’s education.
 In the future, though, you might not need to worry about it.

-Self-parking systems are already starting to show up in modern vehicles.
-With these systems, you simply find an appropriate spot, position your vehicle next to it, and then use a touchscreen navigation system to tell the vehicle where you want to park.
-Then take your hands off the wheel and your feet off the pedals and let the vehicle’s advanced sensors and computer system do the parking for you!
+Some modern vehicles already have self-parking systems.
+The driver simply finds an appropriate spot, positions their vehicle next to it, and then uses a touchscreen navigation system to tell the vehicle where they want to park.
+Then, they take their hands off the wheel and feet off the pedals and let the vehicle’s advanced sensors and computer system do the parking!

-All of these technological advancements are great, but many drivers will tell you that they don’t necessarily protect them from the thing they worry most about: the other drivers.
+All of these technological advancements are great.
+Still, many drivers will tell you that they don’t necessarily protect them from the thing they worry most about: the other drivers.
 When you learn to drive, you’ll soon figure out that you must constantly be on the lookout for the mistakes other drivers often make that can affect your safety.

 For example, suppose you were approaching an intersection, but you didn’t realize a car coming from your right or left was about to run a red light and cross into your path.
 V2V would allow that car to communicate this fact to your car, and your car’s advanced safety systems could alert you or even brake for you, thereby avoiding the accident!